acouprie/flanning/README.md

 This project is a fork of [Flask-Calendar](https://github.com/Kartones/flask-calendar).

 I use Kartones work inside a frame as a submodule of my Flask application.
-I have also added user edition.
+I have also added user edition and a chat.

 This website has for goal to organise familly reunions.